gjc/gjc.github.io/Gifts.md

 <p style="text-align:center;"><img src="assets/img/gifts.png" alt="Gifts"></p>

-Two years ago we bought our first house together.
-We still have some projects we want to do and bits and pieces that we would love for the house.
-We would welcome any contributions either by bank transfer to
+Just your presence is enough for us but if you would like to give us a gift we would be grateful for a contribution to the bits and pieces we still need for our home.
+You can send your gift by bank transfer:

 * Account number: 8468486
 * s/c: 40-47-61